Geography of Bermuda: Climate

-Bermuda experiences hot and humid summers (mid-summer high temperatures generally reach as high a 86 F, with a record high of 93 F during August, 1989) with the majority of precipitation falling from isolated showers and thunderstorms, and mild winters.
+Bermuda experiences hot and humid summers (mid-summer high temperatures generally reach as high a 86 F, although approaching hurricanes can push hot air from more southerly latitudes ahead of them, causing unusually high temperatures at Bermuda.
+The record high of 93 F occurred during the month of August, 1989, when Hurricane Dean drove hot air northward to Bermuda) with the majority of precipitation falling from isolated showers and thunderstorms, and mild winters.
 Occasional Tropical Waves and Tropical Cyclones can also play a role in summertime precipitation totals when they exit the tropics.
 Winters are mild to semi-warm, with temperatures rarely falling below 10 C. Precipitation in wintertime is controlled by fronts moving eastward from the North American continent and into the Atlantic Ocean.
 During the peak of winter in Bermuda, these fronts can be followed by northwesterly gales and gusty showers that sometimes contain small hail.
 Precipitation is fairly evenly distributed through the year, but is somewhat less reliable in April and especially May, Bermuda's driest months on average, when the Bermuda-Azores High can bring extended dry spells.
 Summers are hot and humid, with frequent intense (but brief) thundershowers.
 On average, August is the wettest month.
 It is not uncommon, during the summer, to ride on sunbaked roads, then round a corner to come suddenly on drenched and steaming tarmac where a shower has passed only minutes earlier.